Skip to main content

 Completing a Partially Completed Bank Reconciliation

-A partially completed bank reconciliation is one where the option to 'Save Hold' was selected on the 'Bank Reconciliation' screen.
+A partially completed bank reconciliation is one in which the ‘Save Hold’ option was selected on the 'Bank Reconciliation' screen.

 • 'Complete' a partially completed bank reconciliation, or